-In order to track marketing efforts, I’ve known organizations to generate unique phone numbers for every directory that they submit the business to.
+To track marketing efforts, I’ve known organizations to generate unique phone numbers for every directory where they submit the business.

 - The cons: You end up with a lot of published citations with an inconsistent NAP.

-Also, a lot of directories like to generate Google My Business listings based off of the data you input, as a sort of “added service”.
+Also, a lot of directories like to generate Google Business Profile listings based off of the data you input, as a sort of “added service.”

-This leads to multiple Google My Business listings being generated for individual locations, with different phone numbers and sometimes different map pin locations.
+This leads to multiple Google Business Profile listings being generated for individual locations, with different phone numbers and sometimes different map pin locations.

 This is bad for user experience, as they’re faced with multiple choices for one location with only one being correct.